Arnold-n/P1P2MQTT/README.md

 **How can you build or buy one?**

-Buy new complete stand-alone P1P2-ESP-interface): I have a number of factory-assembled PCBs available (with ATmega328P and ESP12F, bus-powered, with enclosure, soldered, pre-programmed, optionally with ethernet, documented and tested, this is the 2nd version, shown above, v1.1, of October 2022).
+Buy new complete stand-alone P1P2-ESP-interface): I have a number of factory-assembled PCBs available (with ATmega328P and ESP12F, bus-powered, with enclosure, soldered, pre-programmed, optionally with ethernet, with an option for an external power supply, documented and tested; currently available is version 3, v1.2, which is similar to v1.1 shown above).
 Please let me know if you are interested: my e-mail address can be found on line 3 of [P1P2Serial.cpp](https://github.com/Arnold-n/P1P2Serial/blob/main/P1P2Serial.cpp).

-Buy P1P2-adapter (older design described below): I also sell the original MM1192/XL1192-based 0.5"x2" P1P2-adapter which is a HAT for the Arduino Uno.
+Buy P1P2-adapter (older design described below): I also sell the original MM1192/XL1192-based 0.5"x2" P1P2-adapter which is a HAT for the Arduino Uno (currently out of stock though).

 Build P1P2-adapter yourself (MM1192/XL1192): schematics and pictures for the MM1192/XL1192-based P1P2-adapter (for use with the Arduino Uno) are [here](https://github.com/Arnold-n/P1P2Serial/tree/main/circuits).
 The MM1192 is available in traditional DIP format so you can build it on a breadboard.